 Plastic surgery and opioid addiction are on the rise globally, everything from nose jobs to full body reconstruction procedures, and most have extended recovery timelines.
 A portion of patients do experience post-op complications and request pain medication refills, but others continue to refill their prescription long after their pain is absent.

 Plastic surgeons often feel the dilemma of wanting to ease the patients of their discomfort without causing long-term use, prolonged abuse, and possible addiction.
 Some plastic surgeons do make efforts to identify those they feel may be at risk for addiction and make sure to offer education and counseling, however with the increased number of patients, it becomes a challenge.

 While most of the recovery after plastic surgery is physical, some patients find themselves coming to terms with a heavy emotional toll.
 While there are a portion of patients that are left feeling dissatisfied with their results and can become depressed, those that are generally satisfied with their results can still face depression.

 While the pain and initial appearance can lead one to become unhappy other factors include difficulty performing everyday tasks and a lack of support from friends and family can lead to depression.
 Others have difficulty just getting used to the new version of themselves.

 Although each individual will have a different pain threshold, patients should be conscious of their pain levels and mindful of the number of pills they are taking.
 Listening to their body is important and speaking with your surgeon extensively about your options before surgery is helpful.
-Some surgeons offer long-acting local anesthetic that some patients feel is enough.
-Your post op recovery should be as thoroughly discussed in the initial consultation and discharge.
+Some surgeons offer long-acting local anesthetics that some patients feel is enough.
+Your post-op recovery should be as thoroughly discussed in the initial consultation and discharge.